Return to the essay table of contents

 Yet the boy's searing tune threw him to his feet before he could think.

 The obvious voice, appalled, told Zvi that he was a fool.
-But Zvi was content to be one.
+But Zvi was content to

-Men like to shut that voice up sometimes, to reaffirm that we are indeed the dreaming creatures,
+Men like to shut that voice up sometimes, to reaffirm that we are indeed the

 The daring daredevil apes, chance-dwellers and cliff-leapers of the universe,